hivemq/mqtt-cli/docs/01_quick_start.md

   -V, --version   Print version information and exit.

 Commands:
-  sh, shell       Starts MQTT CLI in shell mode, to enable interactive mode with further sub commands. sub, subscribe  Subscribe an mqtt client to a list of topics pub, publish    Publish a message to a list of topics
+  pub, publish    Publish a message to a list of topics sub, subscribe  Subscribe an mqtt client to a list of topics shell, sh       Starts MqttCLI in shell mode, to enable interactive mode with further sub commands.

 ```